-- Tab moves the cursor to the next active area, field, or control, following a preset sequence. - Shift+Tab moves the cursor in the reverse direction through the sequence. - Ctrl+Tab exits any Console area that you internally navigate with Tab. - Up-arrow and Down-arrow keys move the cursor up and down the items of a list. - Alt and the underlined mnemonic letter for a field or command button moves the cursor to that field or button. - Either Enter or the Spacebar activates your selection.
+- Tab moves the cursor to the next active area, field, or control, following a preset sequence. - Shift+Tab moves the cursor in the reverse direction through the sequence. - Up-arrow and Down-arrow keys move the cursor up and down the items of a list. - Either Enter or the Spacebar activates your selection.
 For example, after pressing Tab to select Next in a wizard panel, press the Spacebar to display the next screen.